Monash-Connected-Autonomous-Vehicle/streetdrone-hil/README.md

 - Ubuntu 22.04 (amd64)
 - ROS Humble
 - Python 3.10
-### Setting up Carla X Autoware
+## Setting up Carla X Autoware
-- Note: if you encounter any strange errors, consult *Common Bugs* listed at the end of this directory.
-Alternatively, check out [this resolved issue](https://github.com/hatem-darweesh/op_bridge/issues/27)or create a new issue for this repo
+- Note: if you encounter any strange errors, consult *Common Bugs* listed at the end of this README.
+Alternatively, check out [this resolved issue](https://github.com/hatem-darweesh/op_bridge/issues/27) or create a new issue for this repo
 - If you have issues with Autoware, ensure you can at least install & build the latest Autoware repo without any issues
 - This is already set up in *the beast* under `~/dbat` directory

-#### Set up Autoware
+### Set up Autoware
 1. Create directory called `carlaxautoware` in Home directory:
 ```bash
 mkdir ~/carlaxautoware